 Pick the right music to fuel your productivity

 When it comes to enhancing productivity at work, we’re often advised to practice some of the usual activities or “hacks” to eliminate distractions and regain focus.
-Short breaks, meditation, crosswords, avoiding multitasking, or practicing yoga – all of these are recommended ways of reducing stress and improving concentration, thus making us more productive.
+Short breaks, meditation, crosswords, avoiding multitasking – all of these are recommended ways of reducing stress and improving concentration, thus making us more productive.

 But there is something that usually gets left out, despite the fact that numerous studies have proven its benefits, and that’s music.
-Listening to a curated soundtrack while working is able to provide the brain an enormous boost, speed it up and reduce errors.
+Listening to a curated soundtrack while working on repetitive tasks is able to provide the brain a significant boost, speed it up and reduce errors.
 Luckily, this has been noticed in offices worldwide, so today it’s not uncommon to see people working with their headphones on throughout the whole day.

 We talked to several managers and their employees about what type of music fuels their brain the most – and composed this set of playlists for all of you whose working hours inevitably start with YouTube.
 You’re welcome!

 1. Classical music.

 One of the most frequently cited studies related to music and productivity is the “Mozart Effect.”
 This popularized hypothesis, suggesting that listening to Mozart would improve the intelligence of the listener, stemmed from research conducted in the early nineties by researchers Gordon Shaw, Frances Rauscher, and Katherine Ky.